Buckle up, Jeep enthusiasts! We’re delving into the Jeep Cherokee’s newest generation (KL) to unveil the finest years to buy and the worst to avoid.

 Think of it as a Cherokee assessment, with grades from every perspective.
 Here’s how it all adds up:

-Generation | Best Years | Neutral Years | Worst Years |
+| Generation | Best Years | Neutral Years | Worst Years |

-5th generation (KL) | 2020 2021 2022 2023 | 2018 | 2014 2015 2016 2017 2019 |
+| 5th generation (KL) | 2020 2021 2022 2023 | 2018 | 2014 2015 2016 2017 2019 |

 Keep in mind, those “Neutral Years” are like the Goldilocks of Cherokees – not too hot, not too cold.
-They’re trustworthy choices for folks who want dependability without breaking the bank or settling for less.
+They’re reliable choices for folks who want dependability without breaking the bank or settling for less.

-Ready to get into the fine-grained details?
+Ready to get into the detailed specifics?

 Let’s proceed!